Finite-Length Analysis of Spatially-Coupled Regular LDPC Ensembles on Burst-Erasure Channels: Acknowledgment

 \section{Acknowledgment}

-We would like to thank the reviewers and the associate editor for their valuable comments and for helping us in improving the quality of presentation.
-Specifically, we extend our sincere thanks to one of the reviewers for encouraging us to consider an analysis on the block erasure channel.
+We would like to thank the reviewers and the associate editor for their valuable comments.
+Specifically, we extend our sincere thanks to one of the reviewers for encouraging us to consider an analysis of the block erasure channel.

 \appendices \allowdisplaybreaks